pipecraft2/user_guide/doc/user_guide.rst

 edit settings if needed (**SAVE the settings for later use**) and **start running the analyses** by pressing the ``RUN WORKFLOW`` button.

-**If the process is being run for the first time, a relevant Docker image will be pulled from `Docker Hub <https://hub.docker.com/u/pipecraft>`.
-Thus working Internet connection is initially required.** Once the Docker images are pulled, PipeCraft can work without an Internet connection.
+**If the process is being run for the first time**, a relevant Docker image will be pulled from `Docker Hub <https://hub.docker.com/u/pipecraft>`_.
+Thus working **Internet connection** is initially required.
+Once the Docker images are pulled, PipeCraft can work without an Internet connection.

 .. note::